 6. Adopting a consistent approach

 It is usually sensible to adopt a policy on giving references and stick to it.
-You could for example require any requests for references to be dealt with by HR, or by a relevant person, to ensure control is kept over what references are going out in the name of your business.
+You could for example require any requests for references to be dealt with centrally, rather than by individual line managers, to ensure control is kept over what references are going out in the name of your business.
 This enables you to reduce your legal exposure somewhat.